 The Olympic Games are a global event that captures the attention of the world for two short weeks every two years.
 Consumer packaged goods (CPG) manufacturers spend huge amounts of money to sponsor and advertise during the Olympics.
 But what’s the impact on shopper decision-making in the aisle?

-This past holiday season, we executed Locately’s next generation shopper intercept to understand how America shopped for holiday food occasions.
+This past holiday season, we executed Locately’s next-generation shopper intercept to understand how America shopped for holiday food occasions.
 We invited 2,100 shoppers to share their location data with Locately during November and December 2013 via Locately’s smartphone app.
-In this blog post, I’ll highlight some of our most interesting findings and offer additional perspective on the relevance to retailers and manufacturers.

 At the ARF’s Industry Leader’s Forum, Jonathan Carson, Nielsen’s CEO of Digital, gave a talk about what mobile location technologies mean for consumer and shopper insights.
 He begins by discussing the enormous power of location for marketing and market research:

 Locately recently announced a new offering with DemandTec, an IBM company.
 The new product adds Locately’s path-to-purchase and shopper word-of-mouth analytics to the DemandTec Network.

 We’ve seen an interesting pattern in shopping visits from the consumer we analyze: on average, shoppers spend a longer amount of time in each store they visit as the week goes on.
 For example, if we look at all trips to retail stores like Target, Costco, and Home Depot, we see a consistent upward trend on weekdays, with consumers spending 40% more time in the store per visit on Friday than on Monday:

 While examining the files iTunes produces to back up an iPhone, a programmer recently uncovered something unexpected: his phone was storing a log of year’s worth of location data.